-DO: Roger Williams University its over in Bristol Rhode Island.
-That's not a typical week and all the elements but it's a typical week in the diversity I guess you know.
+DO: Roger Williams University.
+It's over in Bristol Rhode Island.
+That's not a typical week and all the elements, but it's a typical week in the diversity I guess.
 You got to throw in a whole bunch of different things.

-MR: And your really get around then too.
+MR: And you really get around then too.

 DO: Yeah, you travel around and stuff and that's just personally the way I like to do it.
 I like to have a lot of stuff going on.
-My Mom is upset because I haven't you know, there are no grand kids coming yet but with time.
+My mom is upset because I haven't, there are no grandkids coming yet but with time.

 MR: Eh, there's time.
-Well if they're anything that you'd like to add that we didn't get into?.
+Well if they're anything that you'd like to add that we didn't get into?
 I know we could probably talk for hours more.
 I'm looking at your cap, what does your cap say?

 DO: The Rhode Island Commercial Fishing Association.
 That's a group out of Point Judith.
-Not too much I want to add you know.
-I mean yeah- we could talk forever so.
+Not too much I want to add.
+I mean yeah, we could talk forever, so.

-MR: Well thank you very much and I'm going to turn off the tape recorder.
+MR: Well, thank you very much and I'm going to turn off the tape recorder.

-End of interview
+End of Interview

+Reviewed by Nicole Zador, 1/13/2025

+Keviewed by inicole Zadoi, 1/13/2023